Philadelphia Contributionship

 The Philadelphia Contributionship for the Insurance of Houses from Loss by Fire is the oldest property insurance company in the United States.
-It was organized by Benjamin Franklin in 1752, and incorporated in 1768.
+It was organized by Benjamin Franklin in 1752 and incorporated in 1768.

 The Contributionship's building, at 212 S. 4th Street between Walnut and Locust Streets in the Society Hill neighborhood of Philadelphia, was built in 1835-36 and was designed by Thomas U. Walter in the Greek Revival style, with Corinthian columns.
-The portico was replaced in 1866 by Collins and Autenreith who also expanded the living quarters on the top two floors by the addition of a mansard roof.
+The portico was replaced in 1866 by Collins and Autenreith, who also expanded the living quarters on the top two floors by adding a mansard roof.
 A marble cornice between the third and fourth floors was also added.
 The building was listed on the National Register of Historic Places in 1971 and was designated a National Historic Landmark in 1977.

 History

-The Philadelphia Contributionship was founded in 1752, largely through the efforts of Benjamin Franklin.
+The Philadelphia Contributionship (TPC) was founded in 1752, largely through the efforts of Benjamin Franklin.
 It was structured as a mutual insurance organization, providing fire insurance to a limited area in and around Philadelphia.
-It introduced several key principles that underpin modern insurance techniques, including inspecting properties to be insured, and setting rates based on a risk assessment.
-Buildings that were not constructed to specified standards were rejected for coverage, and rates could be raised for unsafe living practices, such as the storage of combustible materials in wooden buildings.
-The company also was the first to establish a financial reserve from which to pay claims.
+It introduced several key principles that underpin modern insurance techniques, including inspecting properties to be insured and setting rates based on a risk assessment.
+Buildings not constructed to specified standards were rejected for coverage, and rates could be raised for unsafe living practices, such as storing combustible materials in wooden buildings.
+The company was also the first to establish a financial reserve to pay claims.

 Franklin's newspaper, The Pennsylvania Gazette, first began to advertise the upcoming (April 13, 1752) organizational meeting in its issue of February 18, with a notice that "All persons inclined to subscribe to the articles of insurance of houses from fire, in or near this city, are desired to appear at the Court-house, where attendance will be given, to take in their subscriptions, every seventh day of the week, in the afternoon, until the 13th of April next, being the day appointed by the said articles for electing twelve directors and a treasurer."

-The company directors at first met in taverns and other public meeting spaces, with larger organizational meetings taking place at the courthouse.
+The company directors first met in taverns and other public meeting spaces, with larger organizational meetings at the courthouse.
 Its directors finally purchased land for a permanent headquarters in 1835.
-Although the company has not innovated in insurance practices since its early days, it continues to function as an insurer in the Philadelphia area.
+The company placed its "four hands" fire insurance mark on buildings it insured.

+As part of its effort to encourage minimization of risks in its insureds, in 1781 the Contributionship required its customers to cut down trees growing in front of their houses, which could impede fire-fighting activities and catch fire themselves.
+This proved an unpopular policy, particularly as it went against William Penn's "Green Country Town" idea for Philadelphia.
+In response, a rival insurance company was formed.
+The Mutual Assurance Company for Insuring Houses from Loss by Fire allowed its customers to keep trees in their yards, and it became known as "The Green Tree" company.
+Its fire insurance mark featured a green tree.